danjgale/conda-envs/README.md

 - conda environment for behavioural projects

 `fmri/`:
-- conda environments and container files for fMRI projects.
+- conda environment and `Dockerfile` for fMRI projects.

 ## Conda Environments